-• Complete the EC sediment study in the area east of Bellevue Marine Park using a sediment accumulation model to determine the rate and chemical quality of new sediment deposition over time.
-The project will be completed in 2016.
+- Complete the ECCC sediment study in the area east of Bellevue Marine Park using a sediment accumulation model to determine the rate and chemical quality of new sediment deposition over time.
+The project was completed in 2016, and will provide important information for devlepoing the AOC sediment management strategy, beginning in 2017-18. - Reports will be completed for the 2018 BEAST work and coring work.
+Additional fish and invertebrate toxicity work will also be completed using sediment collected during the 2018 BEAST work.